Panel says no cover-up in Japan's Mizuho mob loans scandal

 The bank failed to “recognize the gravity” of dealing with organized crime and failed to consider the loans as the bank’s own, even though it had bought them from Orient, the panel said.

-In addition, the panel said, the bank was preoccupied with addressing a massive technical-systems failure in the wake of a March 2011 earthquake and tsunami.
-That prevented management from prioritizing the need to break ties with mobsters, it said.
+In addition, the panel said, the bank was preoccupied with addressing a massive technical-systems failure in the wake of the March 2011 earthquake and tsunami.
+This prevented management from prioritizing the need to break ties with mobsters, it said.

 The scandal hit Mizuho just as it was seeking to improve its corporate governance and accelerate growth, especially in overseas markets.

-Mizuho’s financial ties to mobsters were “an extremely serious problem and the bank needs to make sure it won’t happen again,” Finance Minister Aso told reporters.
-He said the regulator would carefully review the panel’s report in deciding what, if any, further action to take.
+Finance Minister Taro Aso, who heads the FSA, said on Friday the regulator would decide what action to take based on Monday’s panel report.

-While Sato kept his job, Takashi Tsukamoto resigned as chairman of Mizuho’s core banking unit, while remaining chairman of the holding company.
-The company imposed pay cuts on 42 executives and will ask 12 former employees to return some of their compensation.
+More than 30 executives will take pay cuts, and Mizuho will ask about a dozen former executives to return some of their compensation, Japanese media said.

-The scandal, in addition to showing the pervasive reach of crime syndicates and other underworld elements throughout Japan Inc, highlighted the lapses in corporate governance that Sato himself has been struggling to fix.
+The scandal, in addition to highlighting the pervasive reach of “yakuza” crime syndicates and other underworld elements throughout Japan Inc, highlighted the lapses in corporate governance that Sato himself has been struggling to fix.

 The bank, 13 years after its formation in a merger during Japan’s financial crisis, remains riven by factions associated with its legacy banks: the Industrial Bank of Japan, Dai-Ichi Kangyo Bank and Fuji Bank.